Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 ### Guidance: Use APIs

-  The Direcitve on Service and Digial[^Guidance-13] provides high-level guidance on API design which should be implemented:
+  The Directive on Service and Digital[^Guidance-13] provides high-level guidance on API design summarized below:

-- Business-Based APIs:  Build APIs against business requirements
+- __Business-Based APIs__:  Build APIs against business requirements
-- Collaborate: Work with the developers who are expected to consume your API
+- __Collaborate__: Work with the developers who are expected to consume your API
-- Standardized: Expose APIs using industry accepted open standards
+- __Standardized__: Expose APIs using industry accepted open standards

 ### Guidance: Decouple User Interfaces

 Design the web UI to work across ~~mobile devices, tablets, and~~ desktops at a minimum.
-Text is ~~striked-out~~ to indicate we currently develop applications for use on a known standard-provisioned desktop with two-monitor; ideally support Edge and Chrome.
+Text is ~~striked-out~~ to indicate we currently develop applications for use on a known standard-provisioned desktop with two-monitors; ideally supporting Edge and Chrome.

 1. APIs, and the consuming services/applications should have *high-cohesion* and *loose-coupling*.
 This is especially important as software communicates across business domains.
 1. APIs should be used to reduce; especially at the high-level interactions between components.[^Guidance-1],[^Guidance-2],[^Guidance-3].